vmware/container-service-extension/container_service_extension/developer_guide.md

 # CLI
 1. Update any new NativeEntity models with sample_native_entity()
-2. Ensure proper mapping between VCD api version and Runtime RDE version for all supported VCD API versions are available.
+2. Ensure proper mapping between VCD API version and Runtime RDE version for all supported VCD API versions are available.
 3. Update mappings in command_filter.py and make sure right commands and sub-commands are exposed at the right API versions.
-4. Auto-negotiate the VCD api version to be used to communicate with CSE server.
+4. Auto-negotiate the VCD API version to be used to communicate with CSE server.
    - Update the CSE CLI supported API version set.
 5. Ensure the right cloudapi endpoint is used for cluster list and cluster info operations.
 6. Dynamically compute the RDE version to use based on the CSE server side configuration.